ajoulin/coseg/README.md

 * typeFeat : either 'color' or 'sift'
 * typeKernel : either 'chi2' or 'Hellsinger'

-## Contact:
-Please if you have questions or problems, contact: armand.joulin at gmail.com

 ## Bibtex:
 @InProceedings{JouBacPon12,
    title = "Multi-Class Cosegmentation",